scor728/PyChat/README.md

-1-1 Chatting Algoritm Using Python.
-Includes Asymmetric Encryption using RSA
+1-1 Python Chatting Application, implementing Asymmetric Encryption using RSA

 ## Instructions

+Server and Clients are designed to run on your local network, no initial configuration is required before starting the server.

-1. Run Server
+### 1. Run Server

-run ```py server.py``` from the root folder
+Run ```py server.py``` from the root folder

-2. Run Client/s
+### 2. Run Client/s

-run ```py client.py``` from the root folder follow instructions in client terminal
+Run ```py client.py``` from the root folder

+Follow instructions in client terminal

 ## Inspiration/Basis: